Rob L. Wagner

-Rob L. Wagner (روب واقنر) (born 1954) is an American journalist covering Middle East issues, particularly political and social topics in Saudi Arabia.
+Rob L. Wagner (روب واقنر) (born 1954) is an American documentary filmmaker and journalist covering Middle East issues, particularly political and social topics in Saudi Arabia.
+His documentaries focus on history.
 In 2015 he was the Saudi Arabia correspondent for the London-based The Arab Weekly newspaper.
 He previous served as managing editor of the Arab News, an English-language daily newspaper based in Jeddah, Saudi Arabia, and the Saudi Gazette, a competitor of the Arab News.
 Wagner was also the top editor of Construction Week magazine in Dubai and is the author of numerous history books.